Leipzig/Halle Airport: Early years

+Development since 2000

 Despite its name, the airport is located in the town of Schkeuditz, Nordsachsen.
 A deal between the city of Leipzig and the Landkreis Delitzsch led to a land exchange.
 In 2007, Leipzig received land outside the airport while ownership of the airport land was transferred to Delitzsch.
 The District of Delitzsch, which by now has merged to become part of Landkreis Nordsachsen, owns and claims taxes from the grounds and commercial interest from the airport.

-DHL Aviation moved its European hub from Brussels Airport to Leipzig/Halle in early 2008, leading to a significant increase in cargo traffic at the airport.
+In early 2008, DHL Aviation moved its European hub from Brussels Airport to Leipzig/Halle, leading to a significant increase in cargo traffic at the airport.
 Leipzig bid to host the 2012 Olympic Games and the airport was modernised as a result, even though London was eventually awarded the games.

 In spring 2013, Ryanair announced the start of operations to Leipzig/Halle on six routes.
 However, one year later all of them except the flights to London–Stansted were terminated.
 In February 2015, Etihad Regional announced the immediate termination of all their Leipzig/Halle operations which had started only two years earlier, due to changes to their operational concept.
 All three routes were shut down while two newly announced ones did not start.

-In September 2016, Pakistan International Airlines announced plans to replace Manchester on their Islamabad - Manchester - New York City route with Leipzig/Halle in 2017 due to lower operational costs and time-saving measures.
-As the airline holds Fifth Freedom rights, this would be Leipzig/Halle's first passenger service to the United States.
-In October 2017 the airline announced it would end of all routes to the United States, so plans to use Leipzig as a layover to New York-JFK never came to be.
+In September 2016, Pakistan International Airlines announced plans to replace Manchester on their Islamabad - Manchester - New York City route with Leipzig/Halle in 2017 to lower operational costs and save time.
+As the airline holds Fifth Freedom rights, this would have been Leipzig/Halle's first passenger service to the United States.
+In October 2017, the airline announced it would end all routes to the United States, so plans to use Leipzig as a layover to New York-JFK never came to be.

 In October 2016, DHL inaugurated a major expansion to its freight facilities at the airport.
 Two new cargo terminals increased handling capacity by 50 percent.

-As of April 2018, the largest passenger airline at Leipzig/Halle Airport (measured by weekly departures) is Condor with 55 outgoing flights per week.
+As of April 2018, the largest passenger airline at Leipzig/Halle Airport measured by weekly departures is Condor with 55 outgoing flights per week.
 For this purpose, three Airbus A321 aircraft are stationed at the airport.
 The second-largest airline was Small Planet Airlines (Germany) with 18 outgoing flights per week.
 The airline stationed an Airbus A320 aircraft to serve several leisure destinations for TUI Group.
 It was followed by SunExpress Deutschland which operated 15 weekly departures and stationed for this a Boeing 737 aircraft at the airport.